January 17-18, 2026

 Honors to all including Sir Sava who garnered a silver coin and Sir Simon the Cool with a bronze medallion for the day’s matches.

 Those in the second group fought well and like others, perhaps learned some light touch lessons to keep their rides happy and at speed.
-Keep still but with eyes on combatants nearby, stay near the line and examine its properties, change course little but maneuver confidently and with planning, keep your air clean and not fouled by those near you, one's saddle should be near level, not skewed in some otherworld direction, and lastly, Sir Guerin found himself longing for a 1:1 main bridle which in light aries, allows faster trim of the main shield.
+Keep still but with eyes on combatants nearby, stay near the line and examine its properties, change course little but maneuver confidently and with planning, keep your air clean and not fouled by those near you, one's saddle should be near level, not skewed in some otherworld direction, and lastly, Sir Guerin found himself longing for a 1:1 main strop which in light aires, allows faster trimming of the shield.

 A hearty repast was set out for the steaming damp horde who disrobed from their armour without modesty whilst chowing down excellent sandwiches and gruel provided by Sir Zobrist the Wet and Lady Holly the Kind.